AJGreaves/picflip/testing.md

     - Tried to close the player info modal without filling out either of the required inputs.
     - Confirmed that the modal will not close and alerts are given to guide the player to fill out both fields.
     - Tried to input a long string of letters into the username field, confirmed that it will take a maximum of 15 characters.
-    - Input a name and chose an avatar from the 3 choices, closed the modal without hitting submit, confirmed that the modal is launched again on relaoding the page.
+    - Input a name and chose an avatar from the 3 choices, closed the modal without hitting submit, confirmed that the modal is launched again on reloading the page.
     - Input a name and chose an avatar, clicked the submit button and confirmed that the modal closes.
     - Reset the player data using the [parental check modal](#parental-check-modal)
-        - confirmed that the name on the dashbaord is reset to "Player",
+        - Confirmed that the name on the dashboard is reset to "Player",
-        - the default avatar is displayed,
+        - The default avatar is displayed,
-        - any high scores are reset to 0.
+        - Any high scores are reset to 0.
-        - and that the player info modal is relaunched, behaving as it had done before.
+        - And that the player info modal is relaunched, behaving as it had done before.
-        - test that different avatar choices and name inputs always display correctly on the player dashboard.
+        - Test that different avatar choices and name inputs always display correctly on the player dashboard.
     - Hovered my mouse over each aspect of the player info modal to check that all the relevant descriptions for screen readers were showing up.
 2. Dashboard
     1. Player info display